awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

         return is ;
     }

-    //Create Headings in the Excel spreadsheet
-    private void createLabel(WritableSheet sheet)
+    // Create Headings in the Excel spreadsheet private void createLabel(WritableSheet sheet)
             throws WriteException {
         // Create a times font